Equine Study Abroad Programs

 • Describe the normal function of the systems of the horse.

 • Identify the structure and function of equine anatomy and physiology.

 Recommended prior knowledge and skills: It would be useful if the candidate had some experience of equine anatomy and physiology.
 This may be evidenced by possession of a relevant NC Unit in a related area such as E8WC 11 Equine Anatomy and Physiology or a similar qualification.

 Equine Studies: Equine Fitness (Unit code: DP1J 34)

-This Unit is designed to enable candidates to develop the skills and knowledge necessary to plan, implement and evaluate the effectiveness of fitness programmes for a specific purpose.
-Activities will be centred on supervising and implementing fitness programmes for a variety of horses from soft condition through to a novice performance programme.
+This Unit is designed to enable candidates to develop the skills and knowledge necessary to plan, implement and evaluate the effectiveness of fitness programs for a specific purpose.
+Activities will be centered on supervising and implementing fitness programs for a variety of horses from soft condition through to a novice performance program.
 This Unit provides a solid base on which further equine fitness skills can be built.
-It will enable candidates to develop skills to appraise fitness and design, monitor and evaluate fitness programmes.
+It will enable candidates to develop skills to appraise fitness and design, monitor and evaluate fitness programs.
 The candidate will enhance their underpinning knowledge of the correct procedures and should be able to relate this to a practical situation.

 On completion of the Unit the candidate should be able to:

 • Design a specific fitness program for a horse.

 Recommended prior knowledge and skills: It would be useful if the candidate had some general equine experience.
 This may be evidenced by possession of a relevant NC Unit in a related area, a similar qualification, or relevant experience.